 - 1/2 cup miniature semisweet chocolate chips, divided

 - In a small bowl, dissolve coffee granules in water.
 Stir in the oats; set aside.
-In another bowl, cream butter and sugars.
-Beat in egg yolk, vanilla and oat mixture.
-Combine the flour, cocoa, baking powder, baking soda and salt; add to oat mixture just until moistened.
+In a small mixing bowl, cream butter and sugars.
+Beat in egg yolk and vanilla.
+Beat in reserved oat mixture.
+Combine the flour, cocoa, baking powder, baking soda and salt; add to oat mixture.
 Stir in 1/3 cup chocolate chips.

-- Fill foil- or paper-lined miniature muffin cups three-fourths full.
+- Fill greased miniature muffin cups three-fourths full.
 Sprinkle with remaining chips.
-Bake at 350° for 12-15 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 359° for 12-15 minutes or until a toothpick comes out clean.
 Cool for 5 minutes before removing from pans to wire racks.
 Yield: 1-1/2 dozen.

 Reviews forCafe Mocha Mini Muffins

 "These are rich and delicious.
 I made them in traditional-sized muffin pan.
 I increased the cooking time a bit to accommodate the upsize.
 Who cares if they sink in the middle or don't rise significantly?
 They're DELICIOUS!!!!!
 Maybe just add a tiny bit of extra flour and baking powder if you want them to rise a lot.
 I like them the way they are?they're like brownies.
 YUMMMM"